OmdenaAI/giza-egypt-chapter-analysing-open-data/src/tasks/task_1_data_organization/README.md

 - [MENA Data](https://menadata.net/index.php/) - The platform hosts numerous datasets related to the countries in the Middle-East and
                                                  Northern Africa.

-- [Central Agency for Public Mobilization and Statistics](https://www.capmas.gov.eg/#) - Main Egyptian Governmental Source
+- [Central Agency for Public Mobilization and Statistics](https://www.capmas.gov.eg/#) - Main Egyptian Governmental Source.

 - [Egypt Population from worldometer website](https://www.worldometers.info/world-population/egypt-population/) - Statistics and Forecasting for Population in Egypt